-- Honourable Dr Basil Hetzel, AC, pioneering work leading to the prevention of thyroid disease and intellectual disability that is associated with iodine deficiency in developing countries.
+- The Honourable Dr Basil Hetzel, AC, who pioneered work leading to the prevention of thyroid disease and intellectual disability that is associated with iodine deficiency in developing countries.

 - Professor John Hopwood and his team at the Women’s and Children’s Hospital who worked on the diagnosis and treatment of lysosomal storage disorders.

-- The presence of high profile researchers of international standing on the social determinants of health and the long term partnerships they have adopted to inform South Australian government policy.
+- The work of Professor Fran Baum AO on the social determinants of health and the ongoing influence of this work on South Australian government policy.

 SA Academic Health Science and Translation Centre